This lovely dish of garlic butter shrimp is ready in less than 20 minutes.

 - Add the shrimp.
 Sprinkle them with salt, pepper, and cayenne.
 Cook, stirring often, until the shrimp are pink and opaque and the garlic is browned, about 4 minutes.*

 - Turn the heat off, add the lemon juice, and toss to coat.
-Transfer the shrimp to plates and drizzle them with any remaining pan juices.
+Transfer the shrimp to plates and drizzle them with the remaining pan juices.
 Serve immediately, garnished with chopped parsley.

 Video